How to set up a new club

-If you are considering setting up a club, such as a sports club, there are 3 important issues that need to be considered:
+If you are setting up a club, such as a sports club, there are a few questions you should consider:

 - Are there enough potential members?

 - Are there enough volunteers to run the club?

 - Is there another club in the area that is already meeting the need for this type club?

 If there is a national governing body (NGB) for the sport or activity you should contact it for advice.

 Once you have decided to set up a club there are a number of things you will need to agree.

 One of the first things you will have to decide is what legal structure to use for the club.
 The most common and simplest structure for a club is an unincorporated association.
 This is the structure we cover in this document.